threefoldfoundation/info_sdk/src/tfgrid_demo/wiki.md

 ## Wiki Publisher

-Publisher is a web [publishing platform](https://github.com/Threefoldfoundation/publishingtools) could be used to host wikis, websites, and blogs (you could find examples of deploymentns on manual.Threefold.io)
+Publisher is a web [publishing platform](https://github.com/Threefoldfoundation/publishingtools) than aims to host an online encyclopedia-like platform on a P2P network environment.
+With a wiki, everyone can be their own publisher on top of the Threefold Grid and build a censor-free knowledge base platform for topics they are passionated about.

-### Steps to publish wiki
+### How to Publish a Wiki

-#### Add the solution name.
-Keep in mind it will also be the subdomain.
-Choosing the name of the solution to be deployed.
-This allows the user to view the solution's reservation info in the dashboard deployed solutions
+#### Choose a Name for Your New Wiki
+Choose a name for your new Wiki.
+This will allow you to later on view and access your Wiki information on your 3Bot dashboard'S deployed solutions lists.
 ![](./img/wiki_1.png)

-#### Enter your wiki title, repo url and branch
+#### Enter your wiki Title, Repo, URL, and Branch

+> to do, explain why users need this?

 ![](./img/wiki_2.png)

-### Choose the expiration time
+### Choose the Expiration Time
 ![](./img/wiki_3.png)

-### Select the payment currency
+### Select the Payment Currency
 ![](./img/wiki_4.png)

-### Payment step for the container using 3Bot staging app.
+### Payment using 3Bot App (Staging)
 ![](./img/wiki_5.png)

-### Now your solution resources are being prepared
+### Preparing Your Wiki...
 ![](./img/wiki_6.png)

-### Summary of your deployment information
+### Wiki Deployment Confirmation
 ![](./img/wiki_7.png)

-### Deploying your solution.
+### Deploying Your Wiki...
 ![](./img/wiki_8.png)

-### Deployment successful, you could access your wiki now using the domain name.
+### Deployment Succeeded!
 ![](./img/wiki_9.png)

-### Accessing the solution
+### How to Access Your New Wiki
 ![](./img/wiki_10.png)
+You can access your new wiki by typinh your wiki's 'domain name' onto your web browser.